tobspr-games/shapez-community-edition/README.md

 <br>

-# Shapez Community Edition
+# shapez Community Edition
-Shapez Community Edition is a community maintained version of shapez.
+shapez Community Edition is a community-maintained version of shapez.

 # shapez